-Provost Butler is pleased to announce the University of Iowa's invitation from the Andrew W. Mellon Foundation to submit a proposal for the John E. Sawyer Seminars program.
+Provost Kevin Kregel is pleased to announce the University of Iowa's invitation from the Andrew W. Mellon Foundation to submit a proposal for the John E. Sawyer Seminars program.

 The Mellon Foundation’s Sawyer Seminars program was established in 1994 to provide support for collaborative research on historical and contemporary topics of major scholarly significance.
-The seminars, named in honor of the Foundation’s long-serving third president, John E. Sawyer, bring together faculty, foreign visitors, postdoctoral fellows, and graduate students from a variety of fields mainly, but not exclusively, in the arts, humanities and interpretive social sciences, for intensive study of subjects chosen by the participants.
-This program aims to engage productive scholars in multi-disciplinary and comparative inquiry that would (in ordinary university circumstances) be difficult to pursue, while at the same time avoiding the institutionalization of such work in new centers, departments, or programs.
-The maximum grant award for each Sawyer seminar is $175,000.
+The seminars, named in honor of the Foundation’s long-serving third president, John E. Sawyer, bring together faculty, international visitors, postdoctoral fellows, and graduate students from a variety of fields—mainly, but not exclusively, in the arts, humanities, and interpretive social sciences—for intensive study of subjects chosen by the participants.
+This program aims to engage productive scholars in multi-disciplinary and comparative inquiry that would in ordinary university circumstances be difficult to pursue, while at the same time avoiding the institutionalization of such work in new centers, departments, or programs.
+The maximum grant award for each Sawyer seminar is $225,000.

-The Office of the Vice President for Research and Economic Development (OVPRED), in partnership with the Obermann Center for Advanced Studies, has established a process for identifying the proposal that will go forward from the University of Iowa.
+The Office of the Vice President for Research, in partnership with the Obermann Center for Advanced Studies and the College of Liberal Arts & Sciences, has established a process for identifying the proposal that will go forward from the University of Iowa.
 Please see the following information for details on how to apply.

 For further information, please contact Teresa Mangum (firstname.lastname@example.org / 319-335-4034), Director of the Obermann Center for Advanced Studies.

-Competition Process The internal deadline is Tuesday, January 27.
+Internal Competition Process The 2021 internal deadlines are Monday, March 1 (letter of intent), and Monday, March 29 (final proposal).
 Therefore, potential applicants are encouraged to begin thinking now about intellectually compelling topics that build on the strengths in the arts and humanities of the University of Iowa.
-Applicants are welcome to seek advice and assistance in the preparation of the grant from Teresa Mangum, Director of the Obermann Center for Advanced Studies, Ann Ricketts, Assistant Vice president of the Office of the Vice President for Research and Economic Development, Joe Kearney, associate Dean of the College of Liberal Arts and Sciences, or Ann Knudson, Grants Administrator for the arts and humanities.
+Applicants are welcome to seek advice and assistance in the preparation of the grant from Teresa Mangum, Director of the Obermann Center for Advanced Studies; Ann Ricketts, Associate Vice President, Office of the Vice President for Research; Roland Racevskis, Associate Dean for the Arts and Humanities, College of Liberal Arts & Sciences; or Ann Knudson, Grants Administrator for the arts and humanities.